A generation of Stabbers

 These children have been witnessing inequity and expulsion.

-These children have been witnessing prison becoming an unavoidable destination in the path of occupation.
+These kids have been seeing prison becoming an unavoidable destination in the path of occupation.
 For a wrong move, or an unintended statement.

 These children have been carried away with the disappointment, with despair, with rage that turned them into ninja fighters in their heads filled with despair and…